The baby name Blossom mixes a certain quirky, mid-century vibe with plenty of energy and positive meaning.

 Except nature names trace their history back long before the twentieth century.
 Flora, after all, is a Roman goddess, and the Victorians perfected the art of adopting nearly every bloom in the garden for a child’s name.

 In fact, the baby name Blossom hugged the edges of the US Top 1000 from the 1880s into the 1930s.
+It’s been a given name for baby girls longer than you might guess.

-If the 100 year rule applies, this name could be making a comeback right about now.
+If the 100-year rule applies, this name could be making a comeback right about now.

 Of course, that means we can name some famous Blossoms over the years.